-appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
-The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+appropriate, a qualitative discussion of the factors that could affect the relative accura and confidence of the estimate The statement should specify whether it relates to global or local estimates, and, if local, st the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-The estimates are global estimates These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 All deposits have had some degree of recent or previous mining with production records available for comparison.
 Galaxy resource estimates were modified in 2012-13 to better match production data.

-Section 4 Estimation and Reporting of Ore Reserves Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
-Mt Magnet ore reserves are based on revised resource estimates generated by Ramelius, with the exception of the Morning Star open pit and St George underground which are based on previous Harmony resources WQS - mined and Ore Reserve depleted Coogee - mined and Ore Reserve depleted Vivien ore reserve is based on the Ramelius 2014 Mineral Resource model Kathleen Valley - mined and Ore Reserve depleted Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
+Section 4 Estimation and Reporting of Ore Reserves Mineral Resource estimate for conversion to Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
+Mt Magnet ore reserves are based on revised resource estimates generated by Ramelius WQS - mined and Ore Reserve depleted Coogee - mined and Ore Reserve depleted Vivien ore reserve is based on the Ramelius 2017 Mineral Resource model Kathleen Valley - mined and Ore Reserve depleted Ore Reserves Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
 Mineral Resources are reported inclusive of Ore Reserves Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
-If no site visits have been undertaken indicate why this is the case.
-The Competent Person is a full time employee of Ramelius Resources Ltd and has made multiple site.
-Visits have confirmed understanding of reserve work.
-Study status The type and level of study undertaken to enable Mineral All reserves are based on budgeted production, life of mine planning, feasibility and pre-feasibility studies conducted with the last 1 to 5 years.
+If no site visits have been undertaken indicate why this is The Competent Person is understanding of reserve v nelius Resources Ltd and has made multiple site.
+Vis sits have confirmed Study status the case.
+The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves All reserves are based on years. budgeted production, life c f mine planning, feasibility and pre-feasibility studies conducted with the last 1 to 5